Table of Contents

 Virasana is a seated yoga posture for meditation.
 Though we could find references to this posture in earlier yoga texts that belong to 10th Century CE, the modern posture differs from them.
 In other words, the yoga texts describe this posture with a variation in leg position.

 However, let us have, in this article, at the steps as available in the modern as well as in classical versions.

 |English Name||Hero Pose|

 In Sanskrit, Vira means a hero; whereas Asana is a seat.
 Therefore in English we call it Hero Pose.

-Why we call it Hero Pose?
-A hero is one who faces his enemies with courage and valour.
+Why do we call it Hero Pose?
+A hero is one who faces his enemies with courage and valor.
 Likewise, a yogi who has equipped himself with this Asana faces the internal enemies with courage.
 Diseases, doubt, sloth, and sometimes his own mind too, are his enemies.

 How to do Hero Pose?

-Persons with knee injury and those who had a surgery in their knees should completely avoid this posture.
+Persons with a knee injury and those who had surgery on their knees should completely avoid this posture.

 Apart from this, those who have health conditions like Osteoporosis should also avoid this posture.